 Here are some of my top recommendations for resources which I have found useful for investing, starting a business, planning and gaining financial independence.
-Please note that some of the links below are affiliate links, therefore I may get a commission if you choose to make a purchase using these links.
-The commission comes at no additional cost to you.
 I only recommend products which I have used personally and try to provide the best advice possible.

 A Random Walk Down Wall Street: The Time-tested Strategy for Successful Investing By Burton G. Malkiel